TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/days/readme.md

 Again, it didn't work, and Saturdays became defined by the uncomfortable taste in my mouth.
 A muddy taste, like I needed to spit, but I couldn't, because it was too sticky.

-So I tried eating things with a strong sweet taste to try to get rid of the dullness.
+So I tried eating things that had a strong sweet taste to try to get rid of the dullness.
 But it didn't help.

 And my stomach felt like it was upside down, or it didn't know which way was up.
 The room turned around me, slowly tilting to the side.